lens42/Philips-212-turntable-arduino-based-controller/README.md

 # Philips-212-turntable-arduino-based-controller
 An controller upgrade for the classic Philips 212 Hi-Fi turntable.
 Replaces all touch switch, motor control, and auto-off functions with an Arduino Uno clone
+Files include Arduino sketch and Eagle brd and sch files